daanzu/speech-training-recorder/README.md

 # speech-training-recorder

-> A simple GUI application to help record audio dictated from given text prompts, for use with training speech recognition.
+> A simple GUI application to help record audio dictated from given text prompts, for use with training speech recognition or speech synthesis.

 Given a text file containing prompts, this app will choose a random selection and ordering of them, display them to be dictated by the user, and record the dictation audio and metadata to a `.wav` file and `recorder.tsv` file respectively.
+You can select a previous recording to play it back, delete it, and/or re-record it.

 ![Screenshot](.github/screenshot.png)